yousuketakada/ball_pyramid_puzzle/README.md

 I believe the author of the column I enjoyed must have been happy to buy the puzzle with this nicely alliterated name.

+The pictures of the puzzle shown above (in the collapsable sections) are those of the one I have handcrafted (not purchased).
-To be honest, I was not able to solve the puzzle at first, but I was so fascinated by it that I created my own (some pictures of which are shown above) and have kept it to this day.
+When I first tried the puzzle, I was, to be honest, not able to solve it, but I was so fascinated by it that I created my own and have kept it to this day.